Game-Changing ADHD Cleaning Hacks You Need to Try

 Clutter makes cleaning and staying organized harder for everyone, especially those with ADHD.
 Getting rid of clutter can be complicated due to difficulties with focus, decision-making, and feeling overwhelmed.
 If you are trying to get rid of clutter, it is essential to try and use strategies that align with how your ADHD brain works.
 Start by focusing on a tiny section, such as one drawer or shelf.
 What you want to avoid is pulling everything out of one closet.
 You make that space a bigger mess, then become overwhelmed and lose motivation.
 Suddenly, you’re worse off than before you started!
 The ADHD cleaning hacks listed below can help you to focus and find motivation.
 Sorting items into labeled categories like “Keep,” “Donate,” and “Trash” can simplify decision-making.
 Cleaning clutter becomes more achievable and less overwhelming by working in short, focused sessions and using tools to stay organized.

-Focus on One Area at a Time – ADHD Cleaning Hacks
+Focus on One Area at a Time

-One of the most effective cleaning strategies when dealing with ADHD is to focus on one area at a time.
+One of the most effective ADHD cleaning hacks is to focus on one area at a time.
 Trying to tackle an entire room or multiple tasks simultaneously can quickly overwhelm and distract.
 Instead, pick a specific location, such as a corner of a room, a single shelf, or a section of your desk, and direct all your attention to decluttering and cleaning that spot.
 This can simplify a task and make it seem less daunting.
 When you focus on a smaller area, you are more likely to complete the task, and the sense of accomplishment will boost your motivation to keep going.
 This method reduces the risk of hopping from task to task without finishing, a common challenge for people with ADHD.
 My dad always called this ‘Pinball Management’!
 This focused cleaning strategy can transform a seemingly impossible job into a series of straightforward, rewarding steps.
 Discovering the right ADHD cleaning hacks can make maintaining a tidy space less overwhelming and more manageable.

 Use a Cleaning Schedule

-Set a Timer – ADHD Cleaning Hacks
+Set a Timer

-Setting a timer is one of the most effective cleaning hacks for those with ADHD.
+Setting a timer is one of the most effective ADHD cleaning hacks.
 It can create a sense of urgency that many people with ADHD thrive under.
 This simple method turns cleaning into a game by challenging yourself to focus and work within a set timeframe, such as 15 or 20 minutes.
 Short, focused cleaning sessions can accomplish a lot since they are more accessible for maintaining focus and energy.
 The key is choosing a manageable amount of time so you don’t overextend yourself.
 Sometimes, I start with as little as 5 minutes when feeling unmotivated.
 It works to get me started and often motivates me to continue, as I am always surprised at what I get done, even with such a short amount of time.
 When you set a timer, you give yourself a clear ending point, which can help you feel less overwhelmed.
 This hack can transform your cleaning routine, allowing you to accomplish more in less time while working with your ADHD tendencies.

 Create a Timelapse Video